Who is Arizona LifeLine?

 Base Medical Manager

 I joined the US Army Reserve in the fall of 1985 and was trained for Combat Medicine.
 I was assigned to the 8th/40th Armored Battalion, where I served a total of 8 years (this unit since then, has been decommissioned).
 This started my career in EMS by starting out as an EMT in AZ and becoming a Paramedic in 1991 with Rural/Metro.
 With Rural/Metro, he served as a line Paramedic and became a Paramedic Supervisor.
 Rural/Metro also allowed me to become certified as an AZ State Fire Fighter II.
 It was in 1998 that I come into the world of Flight Medicine.
 I was hired by UMC Air Care as a Flight Paramedic.
 Since then, I have worked in both the Rotor and Fixed Wing aspects of flight, treating various “types” of patients (adult, pediatric, High Risk OB, Neo-natal, balloon pump, etc.) Flight has been a very rewarding career for me and I look forward to still serving this industry to see it move forward And have a bright future.

 Base Aviation Manager

 Med-Trans Air Medical Transport: Safely creating custom air transport solutions for over 35 years.

-Med-Trans Corporation (“MTC”), headquartered in Dallas, Texas, is a leading national air medical provider focused on establishing partnerships with hospital systems, medical centers and EMS agencies through more than 90 bases across 25 states.
+Med-Trans Corporation (“MTC”), headquartered in Denton, Texas, is a leading national air medical provider focused on establishing partnerships with hospital systems, medical centers, and EMS agencies through more than 90 bases across 25 states.

 Med-Trans offers customized air ambulance programs through alternative delivery/shared resource models, community-based models or traditional hospital-based models.
 We operate a fleet of 100+ aircraft comprised predominantly of Bell 407’s, H135’s and H145’s.
 Pressurized twin-engine fixed-wing are also available.